brucemack/microlink/README.md

 Huge thanks go to Steve Kondo (K1STK) for providing the mechanical design work for this project.

+Thanks also to Julius Jones (W2IHY), creator of the world-famous EQPlus and other sophisticated audio gear, for his advice on the audio circuit.

 I am [good in QRZ at KC1FSZ](https://www.qrz.com/db/kc1fsz) if you have any questions or suggestions.
+Or e-mail at bruce at mackinnon dot com.

+I have a few extra boards which I would be willing to sell for a reasonable price if someone wanted to try to build a station of their own.

 # Architecture Overview/Parts